Keyser, WV Demographics

 A map of Keyser's Population by Race

-Of the 439 places in West Virginia, Keyser is the 32nd most populous.
+Keyser is ranked the 32nd most populous place in West Virginia, out of 439 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Keyser was ranked the 32nd most populous place in the 2020 Census.

 Keyser's White Population